-Section 220 Standards of Suitability for Issuing Licenses (8 PYTC §2-1-220)
+Section 210 Standards of Suitability for Issuing Licenses (8 PYTC § 2-1-210)

 - (A) General Standards.
-The Office shall not issue a License to an Applicant or shall revoke a License if it determines that the Applicant or Licensee: - (1) Has been convicted of any gaming offense; - (2) Has been convicted of a felony in the seven (7) years prior to submission of the Application unless that felony has been set-aside; - (3) Has ever been convicted of a felony relating to extortion, burglary, larceny, bribery, embezzlement, robbery, racketeering, money laundering, forgery, fraud murder, voluntary manslaughter, sex offenses, rape or kidnapping; - (4) Has knowingly and willfully provided materially important false statements or information or omitted materially important information on his or her license Application; or - (5) Is a Person whose prior activities, criminal record, if any, or reputation, habits, and associations pose a threat to the public interest or to the effective regulation and control of Gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices, methods, and activities in the conduct of Gaming or the carrying on of the business and financial arrangements incidental thereto. - (B) Enterprise Standards. - (1) Management Contractors.
-No License or finding of suitability shall be granted to a Management Contractor unless and until the Applicant has satisfied the Office that the funding of the Enterprise is: - (a) Adequate for the nature of the Enterprise, and - (b) From a suitable source.
-The suitability of the source of funds shall be determined by the standards enumerated in Section 220(A) above. - (2) In making a determination of whether to issue a License to an Enterprise, the Office shall consider whether the Enterprise: - (a) Is organized and in good standing under the laws of the jurisdiction where it was established, and is qualified to do business within the Tribe and the State of Arizona; - (b) Is in sound financial condition, as shown (at a minimum) by a financial statement certified by the entity's chief executive officer (or equivalent) to be a fair presentation in all material respects of the financial position and results of operations of the entity;
+The Office shall not issue a license to an Applicant or shall revoke a license if it determines that the Applicant or Licensee: - (1) Has been convicted of any felony or gaming offense;

+- (2) Has knowingly and willfully provided materially important false statements or information or omitted materially important information on his or her license application; or - (3) is an individual whose prior activities, criminal record, if any, or reputation, habits, and associations pose a threat to the public interest or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices, methods, and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental thereto. - (4) Is under the age of 18.

+(B) Enterprise Standards.

+- (1) Management Contractors.
+No license or finding of suitability shall be granted to a management contractor unless and until the applicant has satisfied the Office that the funding of the enterprise is: - (a) Adequate for the nature of the enterprise, and - (b) From a suitable source.
+The suitability of the source of funds shall be determined by the standards enumerated in Section 210(A) above. - (2) In making a determination of whether to issue a license to an Enterprise, the Office shall consider whether the Enterprise: - (a) Is organized and in good standing under the laws of the jurisdiction where it was established, and is qualified to do business within the Tribe and the State of Arizona; - (b) Is in sound financial condition, as shown (at a minimum) by a financial statement certified by the entity's chief executive officer (or equivalent) to be a fair presentation in all material respects of the financial position and results of operations of the entity; - (c) Has established a reputation for financial integrity and sound business practices, or, if the entity was recently formed, that all Persons having a role in its formation, including its Principals, are qualified to be licensed individually under the terms of this Ordinance; - (d) Is in all other respects reliable and trustworthy, and whose involvement in Gaming Activities within the Tribe will be in the best interests of the Tribe as set forth in this Ordinance. - (e) Has been licensed by any other Tribe in the State of Arizona. - (f) The Office shall not issue a license to any Enterprise unless the Enterprise agrees to give the Office notice within 10 days of any change in its Principals, of any change in the location of its office(s), and of any material change in the information disclosed in its application for its license.

+(C) Gaming Facility License Standards